saarthak08/Location-Tracker/README.md

 ## *Note:*
 This app has two faces, one for students & one for faculty.
 If you want to test all the functionalities, then two android mobile phones with two different emails are required at the same time.
 One for the student & another for the faculty.
-After this, start location sharing with the device signed up as faculty, the other device will be automatically notified.
+After this, start location sharing with the device signed up as faculty, the other device will be automatically notified & can start tracking faculty.
 Chat services can also be tested.

 ## *APK Link:*
 https://drive.google.com/open?id=1T6hRrZEpEUejbDmXAW5bG7WLTtmyHSeM